-You can download a copy of it here to add to your project.
-Put it into your Gaia / Data directory.
+Make a duplicate of your Gaia Defaults object and then enter these settings and save.
 Then open up Gaia Manager and drag it onto the Defaults setting.
 Gaia will then use these defaults when it creates new terrains.

 Note: By dropping values, as suggested here, you are also dropping the accuracy of how Unity will place your textures and grasses, as well as dropping the visual fidelity of the end result.
 You will need to experiment with these to balance visual fidelity against the frame rate you get on your device.
 Be aware also that the mobile industry is advancing at a very rapid pace, so you need to make these decisions against where you think the hardware market will be by the time you are ready to launch.